GaneshPimpale/AutoVideoEdit/README.md

 Note, the order in which the ```addVideo()``` function is called does **not** matter, however, the order in which ```newQuery()``` is called **DOES MATTER** and will define the sequne in which the videos are spliced togther.

 Finally, calling ```.compile_vid()``` is the final function to call to compile the video.

+NOTE: If the application exits with no code (windows) or killed by the system, you have run out memory.